Looking for a brief history of Vatican City?

 What else is included in this Brief History of Vatican City e-book?

 In Ancient Rome, it was illegal to bury anyone inside the city.
-This is why you find the catacombs outside what was once the city of Rome.

 The Vaticanum was outside the city, so people were buried there in what became known as the Vatican Necropolis.
 One of those buried here is said to be Saint Peter.

 Emperor Constantine (306 – 337 CE) was the first Roman emperor to sanction Christianity as an official religion of the empire, and (supposedly) the first to convert to Christianity.